JonasGLund99/TimeTrace/README.md

 ### Start the project
 `npm start`

-## MONAA back end
+## MONAA backend
 Because this project uses the MONAA tool that only runs on Ubuntu, a separate backend server has been set up and runs on CLAAUDIA.
-For the front-end to connect to CLAAUDIA, it is necessary with an SSH tunnel.
+For the frontend to connect to CLAAUDIA, it is necessary with an SSH tunnel.

 ### SSH tunnel setup
 **Step 1 - Private key**